pjones1063/USB_to_RS232/README.md

  ###  Configurtaion files

   * dialdirectory.xml  - BBS Directory
-    - used with -x options
+    - used with -x option

   * banner.asc - Header and help file
     - used with -m option